AdobeDocs/journey-optimizer.sv-SE/help/using/configuration/ip-warmup-running.md

    ![](assets/ip-warmup-plan-run-more-actions.png)

+## Dela en fas {#split-phase}

-1. Om du vill använda en annan kampanj från en viss körning väljer du **[!UICONTROL Split to a new phase option]** från ikonen med tre punkter.
+Om du vill använda en annan kampanj från en viss körning väljer du **[!UICONTROL Split to a new phase option]** från ikonen med tre punkter.

 En ny fas skapas för de återstående körningarna i den aktuella fasen.
 Följ stegen [ovan](#define-phases) för att definiera den nya fasen.

-   Om du t.ex. väljer det här alternativet för körning nr 4 flyttas körning nr 4 till nr 8 till en ny fas.
+Om du t.ex. väljer det här alternativet för Kör nr 4 flyttas körningsversionerna nr 4 till nr 8 till en ny fas.

 <!--
 You don't have to decide the campaign upfront.
 You can do a split later.
 It's a work in progress plan: you activate one run at a time with a campaign and you always have the flexibility to modify it while working on it.